 Non-EU businesses, EU businesses, and marketplaces (also known as a deemed supplier) are eligible.
 It is important to note that depending on the activity to be carried out and where the business is established, one of the three OSS schemes mentioned above would apply (Union OSS, non-Union OSS, and Import OSS).

-The new e-commerce VAT rules in Europe and the OSS regime provide many benefits for participants.
-They do not have to worry about VAT registering in multiple countries any longer for simply carrying out cross-border transactions.
+E-commerce VAT rules in Europe and the OSS regime provide many benefits for participants.
+They may avoid VAT registering in multiple countries for simply carrying out cross-border transactions.
 Things like having to register in different countries, keeping track of due dates, making sure the payments are sent correctly and litigating in different languages can cause a big headache for sellers.
-This new regime lessens the burden on sellers while also reducing their administration costs.
+OSS regimes lessen the burden on sellers while also reducing their administration costs.

 At Marosa we can help you